eadf/esp_mqtt_lcd/README.md

 See an example [here](https://github.com/eadf/esp8266_digoleserial)

-Use the methods and macros defined in gpio.h (from the sdk) to access the gpio values.
+You can use the methods and macros defined in gpio.h (from the sdk) to access the gpio values.
 ```
 #include "gpio.h"
 ...